A quick definition …

 There are many types of metrics dashboards.
 One of these is a KPI dashboard.
 It’s simple to explain when you define its two component parts:

 - A KPI, or key performance indicator, is a specific measure of progress toward business goals or objectives.
-More simply, KPIs are the numbers and stats that are critical to your organization’s success.
+KPIs are the numbers and stats that are critical to your organization’s success.

 - A dashboard is a visual display of your data in clear, easy-to-read charts and graphs, all consolidated on a single screen.

-So, a KPI dashboard is a straightforward display of your most important data.
-Pretty easy, right?
+A KPI dashboard is a clear, visual display of your most important data.

-Once it’s set up, a KPI dashboard can become an integral part of the way you run your business, and one of the most powerful tools in your arsenal.
+Once it’s set up, a KPI dashboard will become an integral part of the way you run your business, and one of the most powerful tools in your arsenal.

 1. Know and define your goals at three separate levels: